All Episodes

 A fight that the public may not be aware of all along.

-I've got I've got a story here.
+I've got a story here.

 I've got three versions of this story.

-You know, I just couldn't believe what I was reading.
+I just couldn't believe what I was reading.

-And I was does this reporter really know what he's talking about?
+And I was, does this reporter really know what he's talking about?

 We got three more examples of it today about the reaction to the eminent domain decision of the Supreme Court last week.

-But let me let's it's all the mind Friday.
+But let me let's open mine Friday.

-Let me grab a phone call or two here quickly as we head into our uh bottom of the hour break.
+Let me grab a phone call or two here quickly as we head into our bottom of the hour break.

-Go to Indianapolis, Mary Jean.
+Go to Indianapolis.

-Welcome to the program.
+Mary Jean, welcome to the program.

 Nice to have you with us.

-Russ, it's such an honor.
+Rush, it's such an honor.

 Thanks so much for taking my call.

-First person I thought of when I heard uh Justice O'Connor was retiring was John McCain and his comments on Meet the Press a couple weeks ago.
+First person I thought of when I heard Justice O'Connor was retiring was John McCain and his comments on Meet the Press a couple weeks ago.

 He basically said, you know, Tim, with all due respect, it isn't going to be 55 Republicans and 45 Democrats.

-It's going to be 14 Senators that decide this.
+It's going to be 14 senators that decide this.

 And it made me sick.